“But I Read It On the Internet!”

 About sara

-I have spent the last 18 years in various classrooms, most of them in alternative education working with criminal, at-risk, or behavior-disordered students.
+I have spent the last 22 years in secondary classrooms.
+I've run the gamut from criminal, at-risk, or behavior-disordered students to college-bound high-flyers.
 I am just a regular teacher like you, who learned a lot of quality information the hard way.
-Currently, I work with students, families, and teachers to formulate effective and creative plans for helping students change problematic behaviors into productive ones as we work together to reintegrate students back into a general education high school setting.
+Currently, I work with students, families, and teachers to formulate effective and creative plans for helping students change problematic behaviors into productive ones as we work together to create success for students in general education high school ELA classes.

 Leave a Reply